Kawasaki LRV: Interior

 The interior is designed by Yashiro Composites of Japan, and the seats of the Series 9000 are made of fiber-reinforced plastic, while the Series 100 has upholstered seats using rubber cushions.
 High-density glass wool is used for the floor, sides, and ceiling, and polycarbonate sheets with a thickness of 0.5 in are used for the window glass to improve soundproofing and heat insulation inside the car.
 The inside of the car is fully equipped with air conditioning for both heating and cooling, but until 2003 when fully sealed windows were installed, only the upper part of the window glass could be opened inward.

-Because they were manufactured before the enactment of the Americans with Disabilities Act of 1990, all K-cars are inaccessible to wheelchair users.
-The cars are not equipped with a wheelchair lift and have a high floor height of 3 ft, requiring steps to get on and off platforms.
-(Note: The first SEPTA streetcars to be equipped with barrier-free facilities in compliance with the Americans with Disabilities Act were the "SEPTA PCC II" cars, which were modified between 2002 and 2004.)
+Because they were manufactured before the enactment of the Americans with Disabilities Act of 1990, no consideration had been given for wheelchair users, and the cars are therefore inaccessible.
+The cars have a high floor height of 3 ft, requiring steps to get on and off platforms (Note: The first SEPTA streetcars to be equipped with barrier-free facilities in compliance with the Americans with Disabilities Act were the "SEPTA PCC II" cars, which were modified between 2002 and 2004.), with doorways that are too narrow to accommodate wheelchairs and cannot be widened without substantial frame modifications.
 The boarding doors use pneumatic inward double swing doors (called "blinker style"), and they are equipped with a re-opening and closing function that automatically opens when a foreign object is caught.

 The speed control in the driver's cab is the same as that of the PCC cars.
 3 pedals that play the role of acceleration, braking, and a dead man's switch are installed under the console at the foot of the driver's cab.
 In addition to the speedometer and air compression meter, the cab is equipped with various toggle switches and indicator lights indicating the status of the equipment.